keyvan-Re/Emma/README.md

 •	Indexing: episodic and semantic items are embedded and stored in vector indexes.
 •	Routing: classifier determines which layer(s) to query.
 Hybrid queries can merge episodic + semantic retrieval.
 •	Prompting: retrieved memory is merged into therapy-aware prompt templates before sending to the LLM.
+Personalized Response Generation Workflow

+The figure illustrates the end-to-end workflow used by EMMA for generating personalized and psychologically informed responses.
+The pipeline consists of six sequential stages:

+Step 1 – User Query
+The interaction begins when the user submits a query, which may express a psychological concern, emotional state, or general question.

+Step 2 – Query Classification
+The user query, combined with a task-specific prompt, is passed to a language model (GPT-3.5) acting as a query recognition mechanism.
+This component classifies the query into one of four categories:

+Episodic (past experiences or events),

+Semantic (stable traits, preferences, or beliefs),

+Hybrid (requiring both episodic and semantic context), or

+Unrelated (no memory retrieval required).

+Step 3 – Memory Routing
+Based on the predicted memory type, the system determines which memory layer(s) should be accessed and forwards the query together with the memory label to the retrieval module.

+Step 4 – Memory Retrieval
+EMMA leverages LlamaIndex to retrieve relevant memory chunks from its structured memory store, which consists of:

+Session memory (short-term conversational context),

+Episodic memory (summarized past interactions), and

+Semantic memory (long-term psychological attributes and patterns).

+Step 5 – Prompt Composition
+The retrieved memory content is merged with the user query using task-specific prompt templates.
+These templates are designed to preserve emotional tone, ensure psychological coherence, and align responses with empathic counseling principles.

+Step 6 – Response Generation
+The composed prompt is forwarded to the language model (e.g., GPT-3.5), which generates a personalized, memory-informed, and emotionally aligned response.
+Optionally, a post-processing module may refine tone and safety to ensure therapeutic appropriateness.

+Importantly, since psychologically relevant information is abstracted into episodic and semantic memory, raw session transcripts can be periodically discarded.
+This design reduces storage overhead while strengthening user privacy and data security.

 Evaluation & metrics